artursniegowski/FUN_PYTHON_PROJECTS/README.md

 # NATO_phonetic_alphabet_converter
 This program converts the given word to the NATO phonetic alphabet.
 The NATO phonetic alphabet is read from a file 'nato_phonetic_alphabet.csv' using Pandas library.
 The user has to type down a word in the console, and it returns a list of phonetic alphabet that matches each of the letters in the given word.

+# News_API
+News_API is a simple program that makes use of the free online News Api (https://newsapi.org/) and based on our search we will retrive the data and visualizatize it in an interactive matter with python Pygal package.
+It also includes simple python unittests for error checking.

 # Password_manager
 This program is used to store and generate passwords.
 It requires filling few fields, like:
 Website - this is used only as description for future identification.
 So it is easier to deduct what this password is for.